Janmejaya Sinha

-Janmejaya Kumar Sinha (born September 12, 1959) is the present chairman of Boston Consulting Group (BCG) India, a BCG fellow and a member of the Henderson Institute Innovation Sounding Board.
+Janmejaya Kumar Sinha (born September 12, 1959) is an Indian economist and author who is the present Chairman of Boston Consulting Group (BCG) India.
+He is also a BCG fellow and a member of the Henderson Institute Innovation Sounding Board.

 Career

 Janmejaya Kumar Sinha is the present chairman of Boston Consulting Group (BCG) India.
-He is also a member of BCG's Henderson Institute Innovation Sounding Board, which is dedicated to supporting, inspiring and guiding upstream innovation at BCG.
+He is also a member of BCG's Henderson Institute Innovation Sounding Board.
 He served as Chairman Asia Pacific for BCG from 2009 to 2018.
-Additionally he has served on the firms executive committee from 2006 to 2018.
+Additionally, he has served on the firms executive committee from 2006 to 2018.
 He has been with BCG since 1998.

 Prior to becoming Chairman Asia Pacific, he was Managing Director of the India Practice from 2003 till 2009.
 In 2010, Consulting Magazine considered him to be among the 25 most influential consultants in the world.
-His primary focus is around issues of strategy, corporate governance, and organization for family conglomerates and financial services clients around the world.
-He is also co-author of two books 'Own the Future:50 Ways to Win from The Boston Consulting Group' and 'Your Strategy Needs A Strategy'.
+He is co-author of several books including 'Untangling Conflict: An Introspective Guide for Families in Business' and 'Your Strategy Needs A Strategy'.